LakshitF/weather-spa/README.md

 # Installation
 - Fork and clone this repository if you want to contribute.
-- Run npm install inside the maindir.
+- Run npm install inside the project directory.